dominichayesferen/Firefox-CSSTheme-GTKless/README.md

 - In the event Firefox's CSS, for the parts of it that this modification uses, changes even just slightly, the modification will still use the old CSS and therefore need to be updated
 - Firefox themes are unaffected, as this CSS modification is designed to only affect "System Theme"
 - Scrollbars are seemingly hardcoded so I couldn't CSS-style them
-- Buttons in Customise are hardcoded, it seems, so cannot be themed, otherwise I would've made them look like Firefox buttons
 - This is in no way meant to be taken as an insult to the work done on Firefox's code, nor those maintaining Firefox
 - This was tested with Adwaita as the GTK theme